Equities edge higher, bonds stable after Chinese stocks rally

 Speculation is rife that the Fed will adopt an average inflation target, which would seek to push inflation above 2% for some time to make up for the years it has run below that level.

-That combined with massive new debt supply caused a sharp increase in longer-term bond yields last week, with 30-year yields US30YT=RR rising 21 basis points as the curve steepened.
+That view combined with massive new debt supply to cause a sharp increase in longer-term bond yields last week, with 30-year yields US30YT=RR rising 21 basis points as the curve steepened.